The ecology and economy

 So by design governments aren’t supposed to intervene.
 So who will moderate capitalism?

-Extreme vetting for capitalism
+How can extreme vetting for capitalism help?

 Extreme vetting and background checks aren’t new.
 Countries have been long doing extreme vetting before welcoming refugees for pure safety reasons and to protect the homeland.
 Now, universal background checks are proposed to reduce gun violence in the US.
 These are few forms of extreme vetting but they involve the government, policymakers and certain policy changes.
 It is a very centralized approach towards extreme vetting, so it comes with all the disadvantages of centralization and concentrated power.